MinuMThomas/FunQuiz-portfolio2/README.md

 # Riddles
-'Riddles' is an online riddle questions with amswer options and is made with java script.
+'Riddles' is an online riddle question with answer options and is made with javascript.

-View live website here! <a href="https://minumthomas.github.io/Riddles-portfolio2/">link</a>
+View the live website here! <a href="https://minumthomas.github.io/Riddles-portfolio2/">link</a>

 ![Responsive image of the website!](./assets/images/responsiveimage.png "responsive image of the site")
 ## UX